 Head to one of the city’s oldest restaurants ‘Varsity’ for some British classics before taking a ride along the waterways; punting is a popular option for visitors looking for a tour through the city.

 6. THE LAKE DISTRICT

 Another fun activity is on the lake.
 Take a boat trip from Ambleside to Bowness-on-Windermere or row your own boat around the lakes.
-Photographers should her to Cartmel and Keswick whilst then visit the World of Beatrix Potter.
+Photographers should her to Cartmel and Keswick and then visit the World of Beatrix Potter.

 The old city of Durham is now one of England’s most visited UNESCO World Heritage Sites.
-With over 600 listed buildings in the old city centre, there is plenty of things for your to do in Durham on your England weekend Getaway.
+With over 600 listed buildings in the old city center, there is plenty of things for your to do in Durham on your England weekend Getaway.

 8. ST IVES

 Complete your UK weekend getaway with a trip through the narrow streets.
-St Ives offers quirky shops, unusual cafes and gorgeous cottages.
-For delicious food, head to Porthminster Beach Cafes and of course, make sure you pick up a Cornish pasty and cream tea before leaving.
+St Ives offers quirky shops, unusual cafes, and gorgeous cottages.
+For delicious food, head to Porthminster Beach Cafes, and of course, make sure you pick up a Cornish pasty and cream tea before leaving.

 Known as one of the prettiest places in England, the Cotswolds is perfect no matter what time of year you visit.
 There are so many beautiful villages in the Cotswolds to explore, plus, there are many Airbnb rental options here, so you can have your own space whilst enjoying a weekend away here.